1player/fonz-repo/README.md

-This font repository for the fancy font manager.
+This is the font repository for the fancy font manager.

 See also https://github.com/1player/fancy